mtheli/philips_shaver/README.md

 ![Screenshot of the device inHA](./images/screenshot.png)

-The integration connects to your shaver via **Bluetooth Low Energy (BLE)** to provide status and usage data.
+The integration connects to your shaver via **Bluetooth Low Energy (BLE)** to provide status, usage, and advanced telemetry data.
 It employs a dual-connection approach:

-1.  **Live Connection:** A persistent connection is maintained while the device is in range, offering instant updates for the device state (Shaving/Charging) and travel lock status.
+1.  **Live Connection:** A persistent connection is maintained while the device is in range and active, offering instant updates for shaving status, motor metrics, and cleaning progress.
-2.  **Poll Fallback:** A periodic poll (every 60 seconds) runs as a fallback to retrieve other device data.
+2.  **Poll Fallback:** A periodic poll (every 60 seconds) runs as a fallback to retrieve data when the device is in standby.

 ---